H.R. 20: Richard L. Trumka Protecting the Right to Organize Act of 2025

 Workers labeled as independent contractors

-Gig workers and other workers classified outside regular employment could gain labor-law protections if they do not meet all 3 parts of the bill's contractor test.
-That would make it harder to keep workers outside union rights by classification alone.
+Gig workers and others classified outside regular employment could gain labor-law protections unless they meet all three parts of the bill's contractor test.
+That makes it harder to keep workers outside union rights by classification alone.

 Employees punished for organizing or striking

 Workers fired, underpaid, or otherwise harmed by unlawful labor practices could recover back pay plus double damages.
-And if an employer racks up repeat violations, the bill allows penalties of up to $100,000 each.
+If an employer racks up repeat violations, the bill allows penalties of up to $100,000 each.

 Who is affected by H.R.
 20?